Omni Path Specification

 What is an omni path?

-Omni path is a canonical address to access multimodal brain data.
-The goal is to have an addressing schema that enables consistent and dynamic referencing across diverse datasets and modalities, and ultimately support a data lakehouse of brain data.
+Omni path is a canonical address to access brain data.
+The goal is to have an addressing schema that enables consistent and dynamic referencing across diverse modalities and datasets, and ultimately support implementinh a data lakehouse for human brain data.

-An omni path starts with a namespace prefix indicating whether the path is raw (native data) or omni (derived data).
+An omni path is a string that starts with a namespace prefix indicating whether the path is raw (original data) or omni (derived, processed data).
 The raw namespace preserves the original dataset structure, while the omni namespace provides a standardized schema for cross-dataset access and dynamic querying.

 For example: